bronto/foreman_hooks-host_rename/README.md

 Installation
 ============

-1. Download the software to a directory on your Foreman server, such as /opt
+1. Install the gem as root, using the Ruby 1.9 install location:

+      sudo scl enable ruby193 'gem install foreman_hook-host_rename'

-1. Create the configuration file in conf/settings.yaml.
+2. Create a configuration file in /etc/foreman_hook-host_rename/settings.yaml.
    See the 'Configuration' section for details.

-1. Run 'sudo rake install' to install the hook.
+3. Run 'sudo foreman_hook-host_rename --install' to register the hook with Foreman.

-1. Restart Apache via 'sudo service httpd restart'
+4. Restart Apache via 'sudo service httpd restart'

 Configuration
 =============